ahmadhusain/kerasgenerator/README.md

 # kerasgenerator <img src="man/figures/logo.svg" align="right" height=140/>

+> this version is ahmadhusain's branch for internal training purpose

 `kerasgenerator` package is shipped with some data generator functions, which are designed to make the data generation process for [`keras`](https://keras.rstudio.com) models easier.